abstractqqq/polars_ds_extension/README.md

 1. Rust Snowball Stemmer is taken from Tsoding's Seroost project (MIT).
 See [here](https://github.com/tsoding/seroost)
 2. Some statistics functions are taken from Statrs (MIT).
 See [here](https://github.com/statrs-dev/statrs/tree/master)

+# Other related Projects

+1. Take a look at our friendly neighbor [functime](https://github.com/TracecatHQ/functime)
+2. My other project [dsds](https://github.com/abstractqqq/dsds).
+This is currently paused because I am developing polars-ds, but some modules in DSDS, such as the diagonsis one, is quite stable.